lauravirginiasilva/lauravirginiasilva/README.md

-- 👋 Hi, I’m @lauravirginiasilva (previously @lauravsilva)
+- 👋 Hi, I’m Laura
-- 👀 I’m interested in front-end development, all things user experience, and dogs 🐶
+- 👀 I’m interested in front-end development, all things user experience, nail polish and dogs 🐶
-- 📫 How to reach me: silvalaurav(at)gmail.com

 <!---
 lauravirginiasilva/lauravirginiasilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.